Algo-Trading-Project/trading-bot/backtest/strategies/single_asset/README.md

     print('Total Time Elapsed: {} mins'.format(round(abs(backtest_end - backtest_start) / 60.0, 2)))
 ```

 As you can see, everyting is pretty much already laid out.
-The only thing you need to do when you want to backtest a strategy is to import it into the **backtest.BackTester.py** file and add it to the 'strategies' list that's passed into the BackTester class.
-Running the file will initiate a walk-forward optimization of all the strategies passed into the backtester and the results are logged to Redshift for further dashboarding/analysis.
+The only thing you need to do when you want to backtest a strategy is to import it into the **main.py** file from the **backtest/strategies** directory and add it to the 'strategies' list that's passed into the BackTester class.
+Running the file will initiate a walk-forward optimization of all the strategies passed into the backtester across all tokens stored in our database and the results are logged to Redshift / DuckDB for further dashboarding/analysis.